 We are developing MitoGel, our novel sustained-release formulation of MMC, for the treatment of low-grade UTUC.
-We have observed preliminary evidence of the efficacy of MitoGel in an ongoing investigator-initiated Compassionate Use program for the treatment of severe, non-resectable UTUC.
-Based on multiple discussions with the FDA, we do not believe that we will need to perform additional clinical trials prior to initiating a single pivotal Phase 3 clinical trial with MitoGel.
-Additionally, the FDA granted MitoGel Orphan Drug Designation for the treatment of UTUC.
+We have observed preliminary evidence of the efficacy of MitoGel in an investigator-initiated Compassionate Use program for the treatment of unresectable UTUC.
+Additionally, the FDA granted MitoGel Orphan Drug Designation for the treatment of UTUC and Fast Track Designation.
 We plan to develop MitoGel through the FDA's 505(b)(2) regulatory pathway.
-We submitted an IND for MitoGel in November 2016, which was accepted by the FDA in December 2016.
-We plan to commence the single pivotal Phase 3 clinical trial for MitoGel in the first quarter of 2017.
+We commenced a pivotal, open-label, single-arm Phase 3 clinical trial for MitoGel in the first quarter of 2017.